JakobFrh/DS-ML_Final/READYOU.md

 ## **Step 3: Data Augmentation** 📈

+Data augmentation is a technique used to create new, slightly modified versions of existing data to increase the amount of training material.
+In the context of our model with only 4,800 French sentences, it helps the program learn better by providing more varied examples.
+This makes the model more accurate at determining the difficulty level of new French sentences.

 We tried various data augmentation techniques:
 - **Back translation:** Not kept due to high computation costs.
 - **Synonyms:** Decreased model accuracy.